oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-Operations/helidon-operations.md

 Tracing in a microservices environment allows us to see the flow of a request across all of the microservices involved, not just the sequence of method calls in a particular service.

 Helidon has built-in support for tracing.
-There are a few actions that we need to take to activate this.
+There are a few steps that we need to take to activate this.

 Firstly we need to deploy a tracing engine, Helidon supports several tracing engines, but for this lab we will use the Zipkin engine.
 For now we will use docker to run Zipkin.
 In the Kubeneres labs we will see how we can run Zipkin in Kubernetes.

 In the VM you have docker installed and running, so to start zipkin:

 - Open a terminal on your Linux desktop
 - Run the following command to start Zipkin in a container:
   - `docker run -d -p 9411:9411 --name zipkin --rm openzipkin/zipkin`